30 Adjectives to Describe a Voice (with Meanings & Examples)

 Frail

-“How long do we have to walk to the top of the hill?” the boy asked in a frail voice.
+“How much further is it?” the boy asked in a frail voice.

 Gruff

-The officer ordered the soldiers to stand in line in a gruff low voice.
+The guard gave the order in a gruff voice.

 Hesitant